AdaCore/gnatstudio/docs/users_guide/remote.rst

 Connection settings
 -------------------

-For each server, you first need to complete the section describing how GPS should connect to that server.
-All mandatory fields are identified by an
+For each server, you first need to complete the section describing how GNAT Studio should connect to that server.
+All mandatory fields are identified by an asterisk:
-asterisk:

 * Network Name